MichelleBadri/NormCorr-manuscript/README.md

 ![Project workflow](https://i.imgur.com/qYUXLy0.png)

-We show that shrinkage estimation can universally improve the quality of association estimates for microbiome data.
+We show that shrinkage estimation can universally improve the quality of association estimates for microbiome data and the consistency of downstream exploratory microbial data analysis tasks.

 ## Data and code availability
 This is the GitHub repository for the project.
 Please see below for all technical details.